Scuttle relocation plans? Ways you may be able to move to a new state and remain a practicing lawyer without taking

 The proliferation of freelance opportunities for lawyers opens another possibility: to work on legal projects without being the lawyer on the case.
 Many freelance projects are for other lawyers, where you provide the support for the lawyer’s work in the form of legal research or drafting of briefs and other papers.
 Check your new state’s rules for whether performing such work is deemed practicing law in that state.
 A great resource for individual rules is Lawclerk’s 50-state survey on the subject.
-If you are performing functions as a freelance lawyer for which a law license is not required, you should be able to do freelance work without being admitted to the state bar.
+If you are performing functions as a freelance lawyer for which a law license is not required, you should be able to do this work without being admitted to the state bar.

 A great many lawyers find themselves evolving into service providers who are not actually practicing law.
-As markets expand for online or digital services, you may be able to take your talent for your area of law and translate it into a digital product to sell, or to a new legal-related company through which to provide support but not legal services.
+As markets expand for services like digital products, you may be able to take your talent for your area of law and translate it into a digital product to sell or a new legal-related company through which to provide support but non-legal services.
 If you take this path, you may never need to take a bar exam and get a bar license again.

-There are many possible avenues for continuing a legal career in a new state without sitting for the bar exam, it is entirely reasonable to not let licensing issues prevent you from packing your boxes and setting down roots in a new state.
+With so many possible avenues for continuing your legal career in a new state without sitting for the bar exam, it is entirely reasonable to not let licensing issues prevent you from packing your boxes or your bags, setting down roots in a new state or becoming a nomad.